NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Volunteer and help overcome Corporate Monopoly
 --------------------------------

-Do you feel that commercial e-commerce platforms are exploiting the local vendors and local economy ?
-Do you feel that we have had enough of capitalism and corporate greed and corporate monopoly ?

-Do you feel that we need a better e-commerce platform that values and treat its sellers and customers in a more humane manner ?
+Do you feel that we need a better e-commerce platform that values and treats people in a more humane manner ?

 Please Help us improve the e-commerce and do your bit to make this world a better place !